 The following is a list of established internships/field placement opportunities at Musselman Library.
 Please indicate if one of these internships is of interest.

-Goal: to gain practical experience working with music in an academic library.
+Goal: to gain practical experience working with music resources in an academic library.

 Dates available: Summer break

 - The intern will become familiar with issues relating to music librarianship, and the types of music materials held by Musselman Library.